 The National Lung Cancer Screening Trial (NLST), run by The National Cancer Institute, compared two ways of detecting lung cancer - through 3 annual low-dose helical CT scans and standard chest x-rays.
 The findings revealed that participants who received the CT scans had a 20 percent lower risk of dying from lung cancer than participants who received standard chest X-rays.

 Who should be screened?

-- Current smokers or former smokers with a least a 30-pack-year smoking history (meaning you have smoked the equivalent of at least one pack of cigarettes per day for 30 years, or two packs per day for 15 years, etc.).
+- Current smokers or former smokers, who quit no more than 15 years ago, with a least a 30-pack-year smoking history (meaning you have smoked the equivalent of at least one pack of cigarettes per day for 30 years, or two packs per day for 15 years, etc.).

 - The NLST found that smokers in this age group are most likely to benefit from screening.

 Screening for lung cancer is a process, and cannot be completed with a single test.
 The data available show that individuals who do qualify for lung cancer screening should have a screening CT scan once a year for 3 years.
 Whether scans should be repeated beyond 3 years is not yet known.
 To realize the greatest benefit of screening (reducing your risk of dying from lung cancer), you must adhere to your doctor’s directions regarding screening and smoking cessation.

 - CT scans - Those who are eligible for the program have annual low-dose CT scans over a three-year period.
 Each CT scan takes pictures of the inside of the lungs in about 5-10 seconds.
 A CT scan can detect small abnormalities.
 Karmanos performs screening CT scans at its Weisberg Center in Farmington Hills.

 - Scan review - A Karmanos radiologist will review your CT scans for abnormalities and track any yearly changes.
 We will send you and your primary health care provider copies of the results.
 Any abnormality detected will be considered a positive scan.